Space48/hubspot-to-wordpress-migration-tool/README.md

 # HubSpot to Wordpress Blog Migration Tool

-This tool allows you to export all pages from your HubSpot blog into a JSON file, then import into Wordpress.
+This tool allows you to export all pages from your HubSpot blog into a JSON file, download all media, and then import into Wordpress.

-## Things to note

-- There are two blogs in Space 48 HubSpot "Blog" and "Downloads" so we may need to take this into consideration when importing into wordpress.

 ## Setup

 - `composer install`
 - Copy `.env.example` to `.env` and add your API key found in [HubSpot Admin](https://app.hubspot.com/api-key/2805713).
- Wordpress API credentials are the same as admin credentials, or use [Application Passwords](https://wordpress.org/plugins/application-passwords/).
+ Wordpress API requires Basic Authentication, which can be achieved using the [Application Passwords](https://wordpress.org/plugins/application-passwords/) plugin.

 ## Usage